Vector Search & RAG: A Practical Mental Model for Semantic and Conversational Search

 How does it work in practice?

-The following oversimplifies and might leave you with some questions which hopefully will get clarified in the next section.
+With these concepts in mind, the following is a mental model oversimplifies and might leave you with some questions which hopefully will get clarified in the next section.

 - K vectors with the smallest distance (Euclidean)